aev3/fin-dev/README.md

 =======

-This project implements financial engineering code from course at Columbia University and "Java Metods for Financial Engineering", Phillip Barker.
+This project implements financial engineering code from course at Columbia University and "Java Methods for Financial Engineering", Phillip Barker.